dkargin/pyd20/readme.md

     - draw a line
     - move a line
     - can be interrupted!
-1. Draw weapon tiles
 1. Ranged attack
     - move to range             OK?
     - bow them all              OK?
     - draw an arrow
     - reload action
     - crossbow reload
+1. Some skill checks: tumble, spot, search
+1. Manual brain
+1. Draw weapon sprites
 1. Spring attack series.
 Because they are awesome!
-1. Test splitting targets during full attack action
-    - and use 5ft step as well
 1. Brain should switch weapons according to situation and distance to enemy
-1. Manual brain
 1. Vision stuff.
     - Hide, Spot, listen
 1. Some spells (most interesting for me):